MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/migrating-from-parse-to-playfab.md

 ## Importing Parse users to PlayFab

-PlayFab’s user import tool imports **Parse User** objects directly into PlayFab player profiles.
+PlayFab’s user import tool imports **Parse** user objects directly into PlayFab player profiles.
 If your title was primarily just using the **Parse User** object to store player properties, then your migration may be simple:

 - Just export your users from **Parse**.
 - Import them into PlayFab.
 - Swap **SDKs** in your game.
-- And modify your authentication and player profile storage calls.
+- Modify your authentication and player profile storage calls.

 There is *no* risk to experimenting with our **Parse Player** import, since the process does not affect your live game or data.